Our website uses cookies to improve your experience. To make optimal use of this website please agree to our cookie policy.

 Who can apply for a TEAM project?

-• Flemish promoter: employed as a professor/lecturer/specialist at a Flemish university or university of applied sciences and arts.
+• Flemish promoter: professor/specialist employed at a Flemish university or a professor/lecturer at a Flemish university of applied sciences and arts.

-• Partner promoter: employed at a recognized higher education institution or national public (not for profit) research institute located in a VLIR-UOS project partner country.
+• Partner promoter: employed at a recognised higher education institution or a national public (not for profit) research institute, located in a VLIR-UOS project partner country.

 Additional criteria:

-• No further criteria apply at the partner institution level.
-Former and current IUC partner institutions are fully eligible without any restrictions.
+• At the level of the partner institutions, no further criteria apply.
+Former and present IUC partner institutions are fully eligible, without any restriction.

 What are the eligible project partner countries?